Rush1patel/C-Codes-Basics/README.md

-🚀 Basics Coding Repository 🌟
+🚀 Basics of C Language coding Repository 🌟

 📚 About
 This repository contains basic coding examples and exercises that I've worked on 🚧.
-It's a collection of my early coding projects and experiments 🔬.

 📁 Contents
 - 🔄 Loops: Examples of loop structures (for, while, do-while)